kateliev/TypeRig/README.md

 # TypeRig
 **TypeRig** (root\Lib\) is a Python library aimed at simplifying (to some extent) the current FontLab VI API while offering some additional functionality that is heavily biased towards a simultaneous multi-layered workflow.

-**TypeRig GUI** (root\GUI\) is a collecton of GUI centered tools representing functionality found in the library.
+**TypeRig GUI** (root\Scripts\TypeRig GUI) is a collecton of GUI centered tools representing functionality found in the library.
 Currently there reside:
-- TypeRig Panel - a floating side panel with various tools.
+- TypeRig Panel (typerig-panel.py) - a floating side panel with various tools.
 New tools will be added as plugin-basis by just dropping the updated or new tabs as .py files in (root\GUI\Panel\Panel)

 ### Installation
 Unpack files anywhere you want.
 Then: